 - National Stereotypes: Loads of them are exposed, and the fighting fields each have their own reputation.

 - China is rumored to shoo out people who don't practice some kind of kung-fu out of their competitive fields.

 - France's competitive fighters are still at best Cowardly Lion.

 - Germany is rumored to be very linear and straightforward.

-- Italy is said to be way too flashy to realize how much the competitive scene is impotent in contrast to the others.
+- Italy is said to be way too flashy to realize how impotent their competitive scene is in contrast to the others.